duleorlovic/blog/_posts/2014-07-02-ruby-on-rails-with-ajax-javascript.markdown

 +
 +
-+Ako se trazi #new as JS a ne postoji new.js, onda ce se renderovati new.html
++Ako se trazi #new as JS a ne postoji new.js, onda ce se renderovati new.html pros/cons: if there is an error respond.js you will not notice that in console, but in this approach, it will be shown as console error

 Custom js functions like select2 or autosize should be defined next to target elements. for example